 Don't think this is an accident, the entire presentation by the finance manager is premeditated.
 He does this many times a day.
 He's prepared for you to lose your mind when you hear the outrageous payments.

 The dealer is counting on by this point you've fallen in love with the car and will decide to extend the financing term out to make the payments more affordable for your budget.
 The finance manager is already prepared and will show you several different options with higher interest rates to choose from, guaranteed to make the dealership more money.

 Making a car buying decision based on emotions after being side swiped by this advertising scam can be financially dangerous.
 You can end up paying thousands of dollars in unnecessary interest charges and bank fees.

 Only finance a car with a dealership as a last resort.
-Get a pre-approved auto loan before contacting a car dealership.
+Get a pre-approved car loan online before contacting a car dealership.
 You can also use your pre-approval to negotiate a better deal with the dealer.
-Click here to learn how to get a pre-approved car loan online.

 How to Avoid the 0% Interest Advertising Scam

 - Always read the fine print in a car dealer's advertising.
 Depending on how the 0% is advertised, there must be a disclaimer of any special stipulations to the offer.
 Read more about deceptive dealer advertising techniques.